Henny2/portfolio/index.md

 7/19/2020:
   </div>
  <div style="margin-left:1em">
- I added a new project I recently started.
+   I added a <strong>new project</strong> I recently started.
 Find out what the Workout Wednesday is <a href="https://henny2.github.io/portfolio/workoutwednesday"> here</a>.
 </div>
 </div>
 <br>